Midza21/Baby-Foot-Connecte/README.md

 * Affiche le score sur un ecran
 * Goal line technologie
-* Led a chaque but
+* Ruban Led a chaque but
 * Haut parleur a chaque but
 *